schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 q = a \cdot c
 ```

-This linear model assumes that there is an excess of adsorption sites and that the adsorbed molecules do not interact with each other {cite}`SchmidtTraub2020`.
+This linear model assumes an excess of adsorption sites and no interactions between the adsorbed molecules {cite}`SchmidtTraub2020`.
-Consequently, this model is typically only valid for low concentrations and surface coverages.
+As a result, the model is typically valid only for low concentrations and surface coverages.
-In addition, it assumes instant equilibrium between both phases.
+Additionally, it assumes that equilibrium between the stationary and mobile phases is instantaneous.
-However, in many cases, the kinetics of adsorption and desorption need to be considered.
+However, in many practical cases, the kinetics of adsorption and desorption must be considered.
-To describe the dynamics of adsorption and desorption, the following dynamic formulation can be used:
+To account for these dynamics, the following kinetic formulation can be applied:

 ```{math}
 :label: linear_kinetic